Walking Tour: Los Angeles Lynching Sites

 1863: “Ybarra” (5 of 5), Los Angeles, Los Angeles Co., murder, Mexican.

-LOS ANGELES STREET, between Aliso and Arcadia streets and into plaza (3 on map)
+LOS ANGELES STREET, between Aliso and Arcadia streets and towards the current plaza (Chinese Massacre of 1871)

 1861: Fancisco Cota, Los Angeles, Los Angeles Co., Mexican.